tris-10/LD-ABF/README.md

 ## Running LD-ABF

-LD-ABF is a test statistic that measures the ammount of LD and density around a given SNP.
+LD-ABF is a test statistic that measures the amount of LD and density around a given SNP.

 ![Figure 1](https://github.com/tris-10/LD-ABF/blob/main/figures/BalancingSelectionOverTime.jpg)